Skip to main content

 This guide provides further details about the available order types for the platform, along with the execution instructions supported for each.

 Orders are one of the fundamental building blocks of any algorithmic trading strategy.
-NautilusTrader has unified a large set of order types and execution instructions from standard to more advanced, to offer as much of an exchanges available functionality as possible.
+NautilusTrader has unified a large set of order types and execution instructions from standard to more advanced, to provide as much of a trading venues potential functionality as possible.
 This enables traders to define certain conditions and instructions for order execution and management, facilitating the creation of virtually any type of trading strategy.

 Overview

 The two main types of orders are Market orders and Limit orders.
-All the other order types are built from these two fundamental types, in terms of liquidity provision they are exact opposites.
-Market orders demand liquidity and require immediate trading at the best price available.
+All other order types are built from these two fundamental order types, in terms of liquidity provision they are exact opposites, Market orders demand liquidity and require immediate trading at the best price available.
 Conversely, Limit orders provide liquidity, they act as standing orders in a limit order book at a specified limit price.

-The core order types available for the platform are (using the enum values):
+The order types available for the platform are (using the enum values):

 • MARKET